 Diagnosing sundowners syndrome in dogs can be quite difficult.
 There is no specific medical test for the condition, and many owners mistake the signs for normal aging changes.

 If you notice personality or behavior issues in your aging dog – especially in the evenings – see your veterinarian.
 He or she will ask a series of questions to help determine if it is truly sundowners, not a medical problem.

 What Can You Do To Help Your Dog?

 If your vet confirms your dog is suffering from sundowners syndrome, he or she may recommend anti-anxiety medications or an MAO-inhibitor like selegiline to increase dopamine levels in the brain.

 Certain natural supplements may also help ease the symptoms of sundowners.
 For example, try increasing the amount of antioxidants and Omega-3 fatty acids in your dog’s diet to support brain health.
 Healthy fruits and veggies like blueberries and spinach are rich in antioxidants while Omega-3 fatty acids are most plentiful in fish and krill oil.

-Many vets also recommend melatonin, a hormonal supplement, as a natural sleep aid for sundowners syndrome in dogs.
+Many vets also recommend melatonin for dogs, a hormonal supplement, as a natural sleep aid for sundowners syndrome in dogs.
 It can help your dog relax and sleep better at night.

 In addition to these treatments, be sure to address any underlying medical conditions such as arthritis that may contribute to your dog’s discomfort and restlessness.